Police warn public of cellphone "spoofing" scam

-STALLION SPRINGS, Calif. - The Stallion Springs Police Department is warning the public about a cell phone "spoofing" scam that's going around asking for personal information.
+STALLION SPRINGS, Calif. - The Stallion Springs, California Police Department is warning the public about a cell phone "spoofing" scam that's going around asking for personal information.

 The spoofing scam appears to look like a legitimate phone call as the caller ID is displayed as the victim's own cellphone number.